 - how and when to participate in a route.

-all without needing runtime instructions from a central source.
 The configuration process allows you to tell each node what objects you want it to control, which ports you used for which objects, and select functional options for each objects.

 The object oriented, decentralized design of LCOS changes how you think about virtually everything on your layout.
 In LCOS, each layout object is an independent thing with certain properties and behaviors.
 Once properties and behavior options are selected, the object seamlessly integrates itself into layout function.
-From a bunch of independent objects, complex group behaviors automatically emerge breathing life into your model railroad layout.
+From a collection of independent objects, complex group behaviors automatically emerge breathing life into your model railroad layout.

 Layout Control Mesh Network